fdoyle6/UD-ASAE-Controls-2021/groundStationAndGUI/README.md

 # Ground_Station

-This directory contains all of the firmware required to make the LoStik for the  ground station function properly.
+This directory holds all of the files needed to run the ground station and gui.
+This, also, contains pictures artifacted from originally having a GPS Module on the main plane.
+Since, this has been scrapped, and the code functions without the GPS sending data, but we have not cleaned out the pictures.